yeeshue99/SUSH/Strixhaven Campus/Colleges/Prismari/Prismari.md

 The perspective of expression instead emphasizes the portrayal of personal emotional truths.
 Its mages value improvisation, innovation, and rule-breaking, and they often favor elemental magic using fire, lightning, and earth.

 ### Scholars of Prismari
 The Prismari Scholars table offers examples of the scholars in Prismari College.
-You may use the table to randomly determine the scholarly focus of a Prismari student or faculty member.
 The Principle column notes which side of the perfection-expression conflict a scholar more likely aligns with.

 #### Prismari Scholars
 | d12 | Scholar                                                                                                                           | Principle  |